 Each party shall (at its own expense) promptly execute and deliver all such documents, and do all such things, or procure the execution and delivery of all documents and doing of all such things as are required to give full effect to the Contract and the transactions contemplated by it.

-26.2 The addresses for service of notices are those addresses specified at the beginning of the Contract.
+24.2 The addresses for service of notices are those addresses specified at the beginning in the Quotation.

 No term of the Contract shall be enforceable by a person who is not a party to the Contract.